by Terri Windling

 J.R.R.
 Tolkien once likened fairy stories to a soup that's been simmering for centuries: storytellers dip into the soup, but also add their own ingredients and spices to make the tales new for each new audience.
 I think of artistic influence in a similar way: the soup of a writer's creativity is made up of everything they've seen, listened to, and experienced, and by all the books they've read and loved, but stirred together in a way that is (or at least should be) uniquely their own.
 For Charles, his soup of influence is made up of a truly vast range of ingredients: from his wide-ranging reading in many fields; his eclectic tastes in music and art; his travels, friendships, and correspondence with people from many walks of life -- all stirred together into stories so vivid and true that real life can seem pale beside them.

 There are certain themes that are central to his work: The creation of stories as a means of shining light into the dark corners of world.
 Magic as a metaphor for the power of art, love, and community to transform broken lives and broken societies.
 Myth as an expression of the relationship between people and the natural world...and how such tales survive on a continent with a complex history of immigration and displacement.
-He is particularly interested in the role of the Outsider: figures that dwell in the shadows of the city and at the margins of our culture: street kids, artists, gypsies, mixed bloods, tricksters, con men, shape-shifters.
-He is deeply interested in issues of social justice and not afraid to to use the power of fiction to give a voice to those too often silenced: the homeless, the wounded, the visionaries who stand just at the edge of madness, the lost souls for whom even a safe bed to sleep in would be as unexpected and miraculous as a doorway into Faerie.
+He is particularly interested in the role of the Outsider: figures that dwell in the shadows of the city and at the margins of our culture: street kids, artists, gypsies, travelers, tricksters, con men, shape-shifters.
+He is deeply interested in issues of social justice and not afraid to use the power of fiction to give a voice to those too often silenced: the homeless, the wounded, the visionaries who stand just at the edge of madness, the lost souls for whom even a safe bed to sleep in would be as unexpected and miraculous as a doorway into Faerie.

 “There's stories and then there's stories," he once wrote (in his early collection Dreams Underfoot).
 "The ones with any worth change your life forever, perhaps only in a small way, but once you've heard them, they are forever a part of you.
 You nurture them and pass them on, and the giving only makes you feel better.
 The others are just words on a page."